grafana/loki/docs/logql.md

 `{job="mysql"} |= "error" != "timeout"`

 When using `|~` and `!~`,
-[RE2 syntax](https://github.com/google/re2/wiki/Syntax) regex may be used.
+[Go RE2 syntax](https://github.com/google/re2/wiki/Syntax) regex may be used.
 The matching is case-sensitive by default and can be switched to case-insensitive prefixing the regex with `(?i)`.

-### Future Query Language Extensions

-The query language is still under development to support more features, for
-example:

-- `AND` / `NOT` operators
-- JSON accessors for filtering of JSON-structured logs
-- Context (like `grep -C n`)

 ## Counting logs